- In Alaska, cell phone service is limited to populated spots

 Communication by word-of-mouth in daily life

 Thus, it is no surprise that some communication still goes by word-of-mouth.
 For instance, assume there is a long stretch of road construction and one cannot see the other end.
-Then the flagman, who stops the traffic, gives the driver of the first car in line an estimate of the wait.
+The flagman, who stops the traffic, gives the driver of the first car in line an estimate of the wait.
 This driver will shut off their engine, walk to the car behind, and communicate the time to the driver.
 This person will do the same, and the message carries on down the line in this fashion.
+Read more about road construction in Alaska.

 Conveying information by word-of-mouth is still It among baby-boomers